gonzex/test_abidocs/doc/developers/testsuite.md

 Compute silicon GS and DDK files,  in preparation for reading in next test using irdwfk and irdddk.

 Executable: abinit
-Keywords(s): DDK, abinit, DFPT, NC
+Keywords(s): DDK, NC, abinit, DFPT

 * * *